 This Kimchi Ramen Recipe with Egg is hot, spicy, and full of deep flavors.

+Serve and garnish.
 Use a ladle to add the the soup to two large serving bowls, spooning the egg on top last.
 Garnish with a sprinkling of Togarashi and serve!

 You can find ramen cakes in most Asian markets, but you can also use Top Ramen (really).
 Just discard the flavor packet.